pnp/powershell/documentation/Rename-PnPTenantSite.md

 ```

 ### -Wait
 Wait till the renaming of the new site collection is successfull.
-If not specified, a job will be created for SPO and you can check it a few seconds or minutes later.
+If not specified, a job will be created which you can use to check for its status.

 ```yaml
 Type: SwitchParameter